Trio Sci Cymru

 We will work with school pupils across the South Wales Valleys to deliver innovative STEM outreach programmes.

-Trio Sci Cymru is led by the Welsh Government’s National Science Academy, in collaboration with the Institute of Physics, and Cardiff, Swansea, Aberystwyth and Bangor universities.
+Trio Sci Cymru is led by the Welsh Government’s National Science Academy, in collaboration with Cardiff, Swansea, Aberystwyth and Bangor universities.
 It is backed by the European Social Fund and the Welsh Government’s National Science Academy.

 Over a three-year period, we will engage 3,172 key stage 3 pupils, offering a unique opportunity to participate in three different innovative STEM enrichment programmes.